laurazp/quake_meter/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Know a little bit more about me
+subtitle: A little bit more about me
 ---

 Work in progress